ecomplus/client/README.md

 [Type mapping reference](https://ecomsearch.docs.apiary.io/#reference/items).

+**The term is the only argument that is required but, if you send the customDsl you dont dont need to send the term.**

 #### Arguments
 |  Name        | Type             | Description | Required |
 | :---:        | :---:            | :---: | :---: |